ssbc/muxrpcli/README.md

 Parameters are parsed with [minimist](https://www.npmjs.com/package/minimist).
 The first positional param is mapped to the rpc command.
 Any subsequent positional params are passed as arguments.
-Then, the object constructed by the named parameters (if there is one) is passed as the last argument.
+Then, the object constructed by the named parameters (if there are any) is passed as the last argument.

 Examples:

 ```
+$ program command arg1 arg2
+invokes `server.command("arg1", "arg2")`

 $ program command -a beep -b boop
 invokes `server.command({ a: "beep", b: "boob" })'